+S3711BB Biochemical Pathways

+NQF Level: 7

+NQF Credits: 17

 Contact Hours: 4 hours lectures per week for 14 weeks and one 3hours practical every other second week for the

+semester.
-Course Assessment: Continuous assessment will make up 50% of the module grade consisting of a combination of

-Tests, Assignments and Mini-Project.
+Course Assessment: Continuous assessment will make up 50% of the module grade consisting of a combination of Tests, Assianments and Mini-Project.

-Examination: 1 x 3h examination at the end of the semester that counts 50% towards the final mark

-COURSE DESCRIPTION: Introduction to Metabolism: Purpose of metabolism; Source of carbon and nitrogen for metabolism; Energy relationship between catabolism and anabolism; Principles of metabolism and metabolic pathways; General regulation of metabolic pathways.
+Examination: 1 x 3h examination at the end of the semester that counts 50% towards the final mark COURSE DESCRIPTION: Introduction to Metabolism: Purpose of metabolism; Source of carbon and nitrogen for metabolism; Energy relationship between catabolism and anabolism; Principles of metabolism and metabolic pathways; General regulation of metabolic pathways.
 Carbohydrate metabolism: Introduction to carbohydrate metabolism; Glycolysis; Gluconeogenesis, Glycogen metabolism; Hexose monophosphate pathway; Biosynthesis of oligosaccharides.
 Aerobic metabolism: Citric acid cycle; Glyoxylate cycle; Electron transport and oxidative phosphorylation.
 Lipid metabolism: Digestion, mobilization, and transport of fats; fatty acids oxidation and ketone bodies; Biosynthesis of fatty acids; Eicosanoids synthesis; Biosynthesis of triacylglycerols; Biosynthesis of membrane phospholipids; Biosynthesis and transport of cholesterol.
 Amino acids metabolism: digestion of dietary proteins; transport of amino acids into cells; Amino acids catabolism; urea cycle; biosynthesis of non-essential amino acids.

 S3731BP Plant Genomics

-Course Title: Plant Genomics

-Course Code: \$3731BP

 NQF Level: 7

 NQF Credits: 18

 Contact Hours: 4 hours lectures per week for 14 weeks and one 3hours practical every week for the semester.

-Course Assessment: Continuous assessment will make up 50% of the module grade consisting of a combination of
+Course Assessment: Continuous assessment will make up 50% of the module grade consisting of a combination of Tests,

+Assignments/Quizzes and Practical reports.

-Examination: 1 x 3h examination at the end of the semester that counts 50% towards the final mark;
+Examination: 1 x 3h examination at the end of the semester that counts 50% towards the final mark.

+Prereauisite:

 COURSE DESCRIPTION: Impact of Biotechnology on Plants: Cultivation of genetically modified crops and impacts on environment.
-Medelian Genetics and Plant reproduction: medelian genetics and biotechnology.
+Mendelian Genetics and Plant reproduction: Mendelian genetics and biotechnology.
 Plant Breeding: central concepts in plant breeding including methods of plant breeding.
 Molecular Genetics and Gene Expression: Gene expression in context of plants and regulation.
 Recombinant DNA, Vector Design, and Construction in plants.
 Genes and Traits of interests: Traits for plant resistance (herbicide resistance, insect resistance and pathogen resistance) and traits for improved products and food quality.
 Transgenic Plant Production: methods and basic components for successful gene transfer to plant cells.
 Intellectual Property in Agricultural Biotechnology: intellectual property and patents in agricultural biotechnology.